 Heading northeast toward Corner Canyon

 The Potato Hill trail descends a broad valley, turning

 slowly east into Corner Canyon.
 It reaches the Bonneville Shoreline trail

 about 1/2 mile west of the junction with Clarks Trail above the Coyote

 Potato Hill is also a great trail for climbing, with gentle slope and

 nothing tricky.
 There's 150 vertical feet of elevation change over the

 half-mile between the BST and the Potato Hill trailhead.

 Exposed corner as we look north.

-left.
+Red Potato was added to the trail system in 2014.
 This descends 0.7 miles as it heads slightly west to the Bonneville

 View west as Alex Argyle enters Red